 Being the selfish brat that I was.
 I didn’t stop for a moment and think how wonderful my mom really was.

 I didn’t appreciate the gift of having a mother.
 She was always my mom.
-I assumed she still would be there.
+I assumed she would always be there.

 Mom is now seventy-three years old.
 I realize I may have twenty years or less, left with Mom.
 I am forty-nine and I need my mother just as much now, as I ever did.